coinkite/coinkite-tap-proto/README.md

 - unseals the current slot and shows the WIF for funds sweaping
 - you will require a blockchain-aware wallet to import that WIF into

+### TAPSIGNER

+`cktap status`
+- show info about state

+`cktap setup PINCODE`
+- causes card to pick private key (call once)

+`cktap xpub PINCODE`
+- show the XPUB in effect

+`cktap backup PINCODE`
+- save card's XPRV into AES-128-CTR encrypted file with today's date

+`cktap change OLDPINCODE NEWPINCODE`
+- change the PIN on the card

+`cktap path`
+- show the derivation path in effect, by default: `m/84h/0h/0h`

 ## Examples

 ```
 % cktap
 Usage: cktap [OPTIONS] COMMAND [ARGS]...

+  Interact with SATSCARD and TAPSIGNER cards via NFC tap.

+  Command makred [TS] are only for TAPSIGNER and [SC] only for SATSCARD.

+  You can use "bal", or "b" for "balance": any distinct prefix for all
+  commands.

 Options:
-  -u, --uid HEX  Operate on specific card (default: first found)
+  -i, --card-ident BLAHZ-BLAHX-  Operate on specific card (any substring is
+                                 enough)
+  -w, --wait                     Waits until a card is in place.
+  -v, --verbose                  Show traffic with card.
+  --pdb                          Prepare patient for surgery to remove bugs.
   --help                         Show this message and exit.

 Commands:
-  addr     Show current deposit address
+  addresss  [SC] Show current deposit address
+  backup    [TS] Backup private key from card into AES-128-CTR encrypted...
+  balance   [SC] Show the balance held on all slots
+  certs     Check this card was made by Coinkite: Verifies a certificate...
-  chain    Get which blockchain (Bitcoin/Testnet) is configured.
+  chain     [SC] Get which blockchain (Bitcoin/Testnet) is configured.
+  change    [TS] Change the CVC code (PIN code)
-  check    Check you have the spending code correct.
+  check     Verify you have the spending code (CVC) correct.
-  core     Show JSON needed to import private keys into Bitcoin Core
+  core      [SC] Show JSON needed to import private keys into Bitcoin Core
-  debug    Start interactive (local) debug session
+  debug     Start interactive (local) debug session.
+  derive    [TS] Change the subkey derivation path to use
-  dump     Show state of slot number indicated.
+  dump      [SC] Show state of slot number indicated.
+  json      [TS] Dump wallet values in JSON format similar to Coldcard...
-  list     List all cards detected on any reader attached
+  list      List all cards detected on any reader attached.
-  msg      Sign a short text message
+  msg       Sign a short text message (TODO -- INCOMPLETE)
-  open     Get address and open associated bitcoin app to handle
+  open      [SC] Get address and open associated local Bitcoin app to...
+  path      [TS] Show the subkey derivation path in effect
-  qr       Show current deposit address as a QR
+  qr        [SC] Show current deposit address as a QR (or private key if...
-  setup    Setup a new slot with a private key.
+  setup     Setup with a fresh private key.
+  status    Show a few things about status of card
+  unlock    Clear login delay (takes 15 seconds)
-  unseal   Unseal current slot.
+  unseal    [SC] Unseal current slot and reveal private key.
+  url       Get website URL used for NFC verification, and optionally...
-  usage    Show slots usage so far
+  usage     [SC] Show slots usage so far.
-  version  Get the version of the card's firmware installed (not upgradable)
+  version   Get the version of the card's firmware installed (but not...
-  wif      Show WIF for last unsealed slot, or give slot number
+  wif       [SC] Show WIF for last unsealed slot, or give slot number
+  xpub      [TS] Show the xpub in use
 ```

 ```